axd1967/stellarium/VENDOR_BRANCHING.md

 1. Keep external information alive (and updated) on a **separate** branch, called a "**vendor branch**" (e.g. ``vendor/geonames``).
 Every copied dataset/tool/sourcecode lives in its own vendor branch.
 A vendor branch tracks a *pristine* copy/mirror of the external data.
 1. Optionally, the external information is stored in a separate directory (e.g. ``external/<vendor>/<toolname>``).
 But the approach works just as fine for individual files.
 1. A ``VENDOR`` file explains where the external/original information can be found, so that it can be updated when necessary.
-1. **vendor tags** describe which version of the vendor artifacts has been imported (e.g. ``vendor/geonames/2021-08-21``)
+1. **vendor tags** describe which version of the vendor artifacts has been imported (e.g. ``vendor/geonames/2021-08-21``; do use the ISO date/time format.)
 1. The vendor branch is merged to wherever it is needed (normally a feature branch, which will eventually be merged to ``master``)
 1. If needed (which is often the case), external information is modified *locally* (usually via a feature/master branch, but *never* in its vendor branch)
-1. Ideally, issues in the vendor artifacts should be reported to the vendor, so that updates can then be imported via a fresh *vendor drop*.
+1. Ideally, issues in the vendor artifacts should be reported to the vendor, so that updates can then be imported back via a fresh *vendor drop*.
 Alternatively, a developer can solve issues locally, but *never* in the vendor branch.

 ## Managing vendor artifacts